cyberomin/cyberomin.github.io/_posts/2017-06-24-terraform-part-ii.md

 {% endhighlight %}
 *Code I*

->To follow along, you can find the code for this part on [GitHub](https://github.com/cyberomin/terraform/tree/master/part-ii)
+>You can find the code for this part on [GitHub](https://github.com/cyberomin/terraform/tree/master/part-ii)

 Now let’s expand on this code and create two web servers.
 To do this, we will add a meta-parameter called `count`.
-The count parameter can be added to any resource and it simply creates more of the declared resource based on the count value.
-For instance, we will add `count = 2` to create two web servers.
+The count parameter can be added to any resource and it simply creates more of the declared resource, based on its value.

 {% highlight javascript %}
-resource "digitalocean_droplet" "web" {
-  count    = 2
+resource "digitalocean_droplet" "web" {I count    = 2
   image    = "ubuntu-16-04-x64"
   name     = "web-${count.index}"